 PTC offers school credit and would prefer a candidate be available for an entire semester.
 Spring positions are available now.

-Please send cover letter and resume to Jessica Pasquariello, Development Associate, by email or mail to
+Please send cover letter and resume to Jessica Pasquariello, Manager of Annual Giving, by email or mail to

 Philadelphia Theatre Company

 Philadelphia, PA 19107